Alex Dixon

 Why Same-Sex Marriage is Vulnerable to Trump’s Presidency and Project 2025

 To put it bluntly and to be very clear, our Fourteenth Amendment rights are under attack – including the right to marriage, and more specifically, the right to same-sex marriage established by Obergefell.
 In 1973, The Supreme Court ruled to make state abortion bans unconstitutional in Roe v.
 Wade.
-In 2022, under the Trump administration, the Supreme Court overturned Roe, and took away the fundamental right to an abortion protected by the Fourteenth Amendment.
+In 2022, the Trump-appointed Supreme Court overturned Roe, and took away the fundamental right to an abortion protected by the Fourteenth Amendment.
 Following the 2022 ruling, Justice Clarence Thomas wrote in his concurring opinion, “We should reconsider all of this Court’s substantive due process precedents, including Griswold, Lawrence, and Obergefell.”
 Project 2025 specifically outlines a strategy to remove any federal protection for gender, gender identity and sexual orientation.
 This rhetoric puts marriage-equality as a target for Trump.

 There is limited federal protection already in place for the potential overturing of Obergefell – The Respect for Marriage Act (RFMA).
 In 2022, Congress passed the RFMA which requires the federal government to recognize same-sex marriages and States to recognize same-sex marriages performed in states where such marriages are legal.
 While the Respect for Marriage Act (RFMA) offers some federal protection, it doesn't fully safeguard against a Supreme Court decision overturning Obergefell.
 If that happens, same-sex marriages could once again be left in legal limbo, with states free to reject or revoke marriage licenses.
 For example, Ohio still has a constitutional ban on same-sex marriage in place, and if federal protections were stripped away, couples in such states could face a precarious situation.
 The RFMA may provide temporary relief, but its protections are not invulnerable to shifts in congressional power, especially with the rise of more conservative lawmakers and justices.